Science, Technology & Society

 - One of the following:

-- 9 credit hours must be at the 300 level or above
+- At least 9 credit hours must be at the 300 level or above.

-- No more than three hours of independent study or internship credit can be used to satisfy this requirement.
+- No more than 3 hours of independent study and/or internship credit can be used to satisfy this requirement.

-- No more than one research methods course may count toward this requirement.
+- No more than one of the research methods courses may count toward this requirement.

 - Elective courses vary each semester.